 Frances Place is a solicitor with extensive experience of family law and civil mediation.
 She runs Progressive Mediation in Bristol with her husband Charles Place.

-reunite International is a Leicester based charity specializing in the movement of children across international borders : www.reunite.org
+Reunite International is a Leicester based charity specialising in the movement of children across international borders : www.reunite.org